 My lips never turned super dry or scabby.
 Perhaps this was due to the coconut oil, which I only needed for a few nights.

 I wouldn’t necessarily advise anyone to never use lip balm.
-I know it can be very important, especially during winter time.
-I would just advise others to use it as sparingly as possible and to pay attention to how much they’re actually putting on.
+I know it can be very important, especially during winter time as I already mentioned.
+I would just advise others to use it as sparingly as possible and to pay attention to how much it is actually being put on.
 If it seems like it could be turning into a constant need – run away!
 Figure out another method to ease the suffering.
 Perhaps some lotion or coconut oil could help to heal your lips if the lip balm is not doing that.

 Some may wonder what the big deal is about being addicted to lip balm, as there are far more worse things to be addicted to.
 That is true – it’s not like it’s a life or death matter.
 But why not do away with a habit that adds some discomfort and annoyance to your life?
 There’s just no reason for it!

-I am so much happier now that I don’t have to always make sure to have lip balm on hand, that I can spend a day at the pool not thinking about how uncomfortable my lips are the whole time, and that I don’t have to worry if I’m wearing something without pockets and nowhere to carry my lip balm.
+I am so much happier now that I don’t have to always make sure to have lip balm on hand, that I can spend a day at the pool not thinking about how uncomfortable my lips are the whole time because I don’t have easy access to the stuff, and that I don’t have to worry if I’m wearing something without pockets and nowhere to carry my lip balm.

 I feel much more free and can now focus on more important things!